mattermost/docs/source/about/self-hosted-subscriptions.rst

 - Organization information
 - Payment methods
 - Renewals
-- Active users (available in a future release)
+- Activated users (available in a future release)

 Subscription and licenses not purchased via the Customer Portal won't be listed.